d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ## Layers with Parameters

-Now that we know how to define simple layers let's move on to defining layers with parameters that can be adjusted through training.
+Now that we know how to define simple layers let us move on to defining layers with parameters that can be adjusted through training.
 To automate some of the routine work the `Parameter` class and the `ParameterDict` dictionary